Our impact together

 • On 2nd June in Northern Ireland, Stewart Dickson MLA presented Isla’s petition to the Northern Ireland Assembly through a passionate speech, calling for prioritisation of earlier pancreatic cancer detection.
 Read his speech in full.

-• We secured a commitment from the All-Party Group on Cancer in Northern Ireland to hold a specific session on early detection and research into pancreatic cancer.
+• We secured a commitment from the All-Party Group on Cancer in Northern Ireland to hold a specific session on early detection and research into pancreatic cancer – set to take place in March 2026.

 Our impact in Scotland